Furkantsnb/Tum_Konularda_CSharp_Sorulari/README.md

 Örnek 20 : C# Program to Read a Grade and Display the Equivalent Description
 Örnek 21 : C# Program to Convert Lowercase Characters by Uppercase and Vice-Versa
 Örnek 22 : C# Program to Accept the Height of a Person and Categorize as Taller, Dwarf & Average

+                                                      C# Programs on Data Types & Operators

+Örnek 1 : C# Program to Find the Minimum Range of Data Types
+Örnek 2 : C# Program to Find the Maximum Range of Data Types
+Örnek 3 : C# Program to Perform All Arithmetic Operations
+Örnek 4 : C# Program to Demonstrate the use of Conditional Logical Operator
+Örnek 5 : C# Program to Demonstrate Boxing Operations